-Auto Level Switch inside Entrance Door (Typical View)
+Auto Level Switch (Located near entrance door) -Typical View

-Auto Level Switch in Service Center Compartment (Typical View)
+Auto Level Switch (Located in service center compartment) -Typical View

 Jacks Down Light

 The "Jacks Down" reminder is intended to warn you to retract your leveling jacks before moving the vehicle.
 The light will come on briefly and a chime will sound when the ignition key is turned to the On or Run positions if the jacks are down.